defconfurs/dc26-fur-scripts/README.md

 Every class provided by this module must present the following interface.

 ### `draw()`
-This function is called to render the next frame of the animation to the LED matrix.
+This mandatory method is called to render the next frame of the animation to the LED matrix.

 ### `interval`
-The animation must provide this variable to define the time, in milliseconds, until the call should be made to the `draw()` function.
+This mandatory variable must be provided by the animation to define the time, in milliseconds until the next call to the `draw()` method.

+### `boop()`
+The animation may override the default behavior of the capacative touch events by defining a `boop()` method.
+This optional method will be called once for each touch event detected.

 Python Animations
 -----------------